Student bagging evidence at a mock crime scene

 Study at an award-winning university

-• Accredited by the Chartered Society of Forensic Sciences, the professional body for forensic practitioners in the UK and internationally, meaning you will have the maximum opportunity to gain the essential skills for a career in this field.
+• Study a course accredited by the Chartered Society of Forensic Sciences, gaining essential skills for a career in this field.

-• Engage in real-world experiences through Live Briefs in collaboration with local police forces and other linked organisations, giving you invaluable exposure to problem-solving in the workplace.
+• Bring the world of work to life through Live Briefs; designed and developed with local police forces and other linked organisations, giving you invaluable exposure to ‘real world’ problem-solving.

 Are you interested in crime, forensic science, policing and the law, but unsure which subject to study?
 You’ll cover them all on our Crime and Investigative Studies degree course.